Chavezjune/juneteeth-/Home.md

 When drawing ellipses, circles, and arcs, RoughJS approximates **curveStepCount** number of points to estimate the shape.
 Default value is 9.

 ### simplification
 When drawing paths using SVG path instructions, **simplification** can be set to simplify the shape by the specified factor.
 The value can be between 0 and 1.
-Default value is 1, i.e. no simplification.

 For example, a path with 100 points and a **simplification** value of 0.5 will estimate the shape to about 50 points.
 This will give more complex shapes a sketchy feel.

+_A value of 0 (default) is treated as no simplification._

 Following is the map of Texas drawn without simplification and then with a simplification of 0.1